VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Method

-To obtain smooth Voronoi surfaces, we introduce a differentiable face-sphere formulation extending \textit{VoroCrust}~\cite{vorocrust}.
-For each surface Voronoi vertex $v$ we define a trainable sphere $S_v = (\bm{c}_v, r_v)$, with center $\bm{c}_v$ initialized at the Stage~I surface vertex and radius $r_v$ from local geometry (average distance to incident face centroids).
-For each face $f$ we introduce a learnable offset $\delta_f$ (initialized as $\sqrt{A_f}$, where $A_f$ is the face area) that defines two intersection points
+\paragraph{From VoroCrust to a differentiable formulation.} VoroCrust~\cite{vorocrust} constructs smooth, boundary-conforming Voronoi meshes by placing generator pairs at the intersection loci of sphere triples centered at surface samples.
+The bisector planes of such generator pairs enforce degenerate higher-order equidistance and reproduce the input surface facets.
+However, VoroCrust is a deterministic, non-differentiable algorithm that requires a clean triangle mesh as input.

-where $\bm{c}_f$ and $\bm{n}_f$ are the face centroid and face unit normal.
-The uniformly sized and rounded faces produced by Stage~I provide an ideal initialization for this sphere-based refinement.
+VoroLight lifts this geometric insight into a fully differentiable, gradient-based framework.
+Instead of deterministically computing sphere placements from a fixed mesh, we associate each Voronoi surface vertex with a \emph{trainable sphere} and jointly optimize sphere parameters and generator positions under

-Constraining the intersection points to $\bm{c}_f \pm \delta_f \bm{n}_f$ reduces the configuration to one scalar per face, improving regularity and numerical stability.
-This centroid-based formulation keeps intersections symmetric, avoiding skewed configurations and promoting smoothly varying sphere arrangements.
-Our formulation biases the solution toward rounded, convex faces while discouraging elongated, thin, or concave ones.
+where $\mathcal{L}_{\text{sphere}}$ is the sphere-intersection loss that enforces degeneracy, as required for a locally smooth Voronoi surface (Sec.~\ref{sec:initial_surface}). $\mathcal{L}_{\text{shape}}$ is a target shape conforming loss that adapts to the type of input modality.
+This formulation enables learning a smooth Voronoi surface that conforms to the target geometry across diverse input modalities.

-The final Voronoi surface is reconstructed from the optimized intersection points by computing the Voronoi diagram and extracting the boundary surface.
+\paragraph{Sphere parameterization.} As shown in Fig.~\ref{fig:sphere_params_schematic}, for each surface vertex $v$, we define a trainable sphere $S_v = (\bm{c}_v, r_v)$ with center $\bm{c}_v$ initialized at the initial surface mesh vertex position and radius $r_v$ initialized as the average distance from the vertex to the centroids of its incident faces.
+For each surface face $f$, we introduce a scalar learnable offset $\delta_f$, initialized as $\sqrt{A_f}$, where $A_f$ is the face area.
+It defines two \emph{target intersection points}: